We're a multiple award-winning firm and one of the fastest-growing tech companies in the UK - find out how we got to where we are today.

 Perpetual Know Your Customer (pKYC) - also known as continual KYC

 - is the ongoing process by which businesses continuously update customer

 information as a part of their risk management strategy and is a step on from a

 pKYC not only offers a much more

 dynamic and secure risk management solution but will automatically evolve as

 clients’ circumstances change, thereby reducing risk and the level of period

 work required by regulated firms.

-Our platform can perform efficient, electronic KYC checks for every type of client – from individuals to businesses, including professional services and large corporate enterprises.
-Regardless of the scale of your customer or client, our KYC verification process is thorough, quick and extremely accurate, so you know exactly who you’re going into business with.
+Our award-winning AML and digital compliance solution can perform efficient, electronic KYC checks in just 2 seconds for every type of client – from individuals to businesses, including professional services and large corporate enterprises.
+Regardless of the scale of your customer or client, our KYC verification process is thorough, quick and extremely accurate, delivering the highest match and pass rate on the market of 97%, so you know exactly who you’re going into business with.